HannesStark/3DInfomax/README.md

 current repo

     git clone https://github.com/HannesStark/3D-graph-ssl
-    cd "the repository"

-Create a new environment with all required packages using `environment.yml` (this can take a while)
+Create a new environment with all required packages using `environment.yml` (this can take a while).
+While in the project directory run:

     conda env create